IN THIS ARTICLE:

 Strategy 1: Eliminate Form Friction with Smart Field Optimization

 Form abandonment is the silent killer of conversion rates.
-Research shows that reducing form fields from 11 to 4 can increase conversion rates by up to 120%.
+Reducing form fields from 11 to 4 can increase conversion rates by up to 120%.
 Every field you ask for must justify its existence with a clear business reason.

 Actionable Implementation: